 This condition most commonly occurs in individuals over the age of 40 and individuals with a family history of the condition.
 You may also develop high pressure if you have had a previous trauma to one or both of your eyes.

 What tests are used to determine increased pressure in the eyes?

 High pressure is detected via a simple non-invasive test.
 The most common test involves blowing a puff of air into each of your eyes.
 Alternately, a small handheld, pen-like device can be lightly placed against your eye to measure the pressure.
 If you have high eye pressure, our eye doctor will want to look at the back of your eyes to examine your optic nerve.

 What types of treatment do you offer at Dr. Dorothy Park & Associates?

 Most treatments revolve around lowering the pressure inside your eyes and correcting your vision so that you can see clearly.
-Our optometrist at Dr. Dorothy Park & Associates may recommend eye drops, which are designed to either reduce the amount of fluid produced by your eyes or to hasten its drainage.
+Our eye care professional at Dr. Dorothy Park & Associates may recommend eye drops, which are designed to either reduce the amount of fluid produced by your eyes or to hasten its drainage.
 If the drops do not provide the desired results, you may need a referral for laser surgery.
 To correct your vision, we may recommend glasses or contact lenses.